Concept | Partitioned models#

 Watch the video

-In Dataiku, we can take our partitioned dataset and train a prediction model on each partition.
+In Dataiku, you can take a partitioned dataset and train a prediction model on each partition.

 Partitioned or stratified models may result in better predictions than a model trained on the whole dataset.